ShrikantDeshmukh1/Sales-Insights/README.md

 ---

 - ## Data Source
-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.
+[Dataset](https://github.com/ShrikantDeshmukh1/Sales-Insights/blob/main/Dataset.csv) : The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.

 ### Data Cleaning/Preparation
 -----

 In the initial data preparation phase, we performed the following tasks:
-1. Data loading and inspection.
+1. Performed ETL.
 2. Handling missing values.
-3. Data cleaning and formatting.
+3. Data cleaning and formatting
+4. Calculate DAX measures.

 ### Exploratory Data Analysis
 ---